stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 # Efficiency Issues with DNS Scanning vs. Notification

-The original problem that RFC 1996 addressed was the problem of optimization between frequent checking for new versions of a zone by a secondary and infrequent checking.
-Both are inefficient.
-NOTIFY transforms this into an efficient mechanism.
+The original problem that {{!RFC1996}} addressed was the problem of optimization between frequent checking for new versions of a zone by a secondary and infrequent checking.
+While it is possible to indicate how frequently checks should occur (via the SOA Refresh parameter), these checks did not allow catching zone changes that fall between checkpoints.
+NOTIFY replaces scheduled scanning with a more efficient mechanism.

-In modern DNS infrastructure there are several new scanning based inefficiencies that did not exist at the time of the writing of RFC 1996.
+In modern DNS infrastructure there are several new scanning based inefficiencies that did not exist at the time of the writing of

-Not every zone runs a CDS or CSYNC scanner (today).
-However, for those that do, the problem is actually worse than in the traditional primary to secondary case.
-The reason is that in the original case the primary is able to indicate frequent changes are to be expected (via the SOA Refresh parameter).
-No equivalent mechanism exist for the new scanning services.
+{{!RFC1996}}.

 ## CDS and CDNSKEY Scanners